rowohme0047/LaCasaDePapel/README.md

 # LaCasaDePapel
- A secure and efficient banking application that enables users to manage their accounts, transfer funds, and perform various banking operations with ease.
-Built with Angular for the frontend and Spring Boot for the backend, ensuring a seamless and user-friendly banking experience.
+It is a modern web-based banking application providing users with a secure and convenient banking experience.
+The application offers real-time features like account management, fund transfers, transaction history, and account alerts.
+Leveraging Angular, TypeScript, HTML, and CSS for frontend and Spring Boot and MySQL for backend, ensuring a seamless and user-friendly banking experience.
+LaCasaDePapel stands as a reliable and efficient banking solution for managing finances.